Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

     ```

     Additionally, find the name of the fork on the fork's page on Github.
-    The `fork_name` may simply be `Submitty`, or the author may have chosen to another name.
+    The `fork_name` may simply be `Submitty`, or the author may have chosen another name.

+    Note: make sure your git credentials are set before pulling or pushing to a forked
+    repo.
+You can do this with the following commands.
+Use the `--global` flag if you
+    want to set this outside of just Submitty.
+    ```
+    git config user.name "Your Name"
+    git config user.email "Your Email"
+    ```

 3. Next, make a local branch on your computer in your working repository